XingJinming-real/XingJinming-real.github.io/index.md

 - "Research on handwriting recognition technology based on deep learning", 2020.11-2021.10, Shenzhen University Innovation and Development Experimental Project

-### Awards
+### Competitions

-1. "Defect detection special robot based on Huawei AI platform", 2021.12, Huawei ICT Competition.
-(National Third-Class Award)

-2. "A multi-granularity weighted property investment model based on ARIMA and LSTM", 2022.2, American Mathematical Contest in Modeling.
+1. "A multi-granularity weighted property investment model based on ARIMA and LSTM", 2022.2, American Mathematical Contest in Modeling.
    (Honorable Award)